eesahasan1/Data-Engineering-Repository/Docker_SQL/README.md

 #

 ### Networking
-**Creating a Docker network to facilitate communication between PostgreSQL database and pgAdmin**
+Create a Docker network to facilitate communication between PostgreSQL database and pgAdmin:
 ```bash
 docker network create pg-network
 ```

 ### Connecting PostgreSQL and pgAdmin on the Same Network

-**Reconfigure both services to add them to the network:**
+Reconfigure both services to add them to the network

-**PostgreSQL Database with Network Configuration**
+PostgreSQL Database with Network Configuration:
 ```bash
 docker run -it \
 -e POSTGRES_USER="root" \